Coming soon ….

 Previous offending history

 - Sexual offences, offences against children or a criminal conviction within the last two years will render a person unsuitable.
 Particular attention should also be paid to previous convictions for drugs-related offences, violent offences, other offences of a serious nature and evidence of recent persistent offending.
-However, where the applicant can demonstrate that he or she does not present a reoffending risk, previous offending need not necessarily be a bar to recruitment and is a matter for the YOT manager’s discretion.
+However, where the applicant can demonstrate that he or she does not present a reoffending risk, previous offending need not necessarily be a bar to recruitment and is a matter for the Youth Justice Service manager’s discretion

-- Where there is any doubt as to how the individual’s previous offending may affect his or her suitability as a youth offender panel member, they should not be accepted as a volunteer; and the YOT manager should decline, giving the applicant an explanation of the reasons.
+- Where there is any doubt as to how the individual’s previous offending may affect his or her suitability as a youth offender panel member, they should not be accepted as a volunteer; and the Youth Justice Service manager should decline, giving the applicant an explanation of the reasons

 What is Child Sexual Exploitation?